dgatf/msrc/README.md

 # MSRC - Multi Sensor for RC - FrSky Smartport

-This is a DIY project to send multiple sensor telemetry to Frsky Smartport using an Arduino Pro Mini 168 or 328P (3.3v or 5v)
+This is a DIY project to send multiple sensor telemetry to Frsky Smartport using an Arduino Pro Mini 328P (3.3v or 5v)

-This project is the evolution of [esc_smartport](https://github.com/dgatf/esc_smartport)

-New features:

-- Support for [change_id_frsky](https://github.com/dgatf/change_id_frsky) to change the sensor id
-- Support for I2C sensors
-- Improved code qualility and performance
-- [Smartport_library](https://github.com/dgatf/smartport) improved performance and abstract from the smartport protocol

 ## Telemetry